Board of Directors

 Cordalie Benoit, President

 Cordalie Benoit returned to New Haven in 2001, having fallen in love with the city while attending Yale School of Forestry and Environmental Studies in 2000-2001.
-She serves on the Wooster Square Conservancy board and is also a board member of the CT Community Gardening Association and the American Community Gardening Association as well as the Mill River watershed Association.
-With the help of many other community members, she has planted more than 30 trees in Wooster Square and surrounding streets.
+She serves on the Wooster Square Conservancy board and is also a board member of the CT Community Gardening Association and the American Community Gardening Association as well as the Mill River Watershed Association.
+With the help of many other community members, she has planted close to 40 trees in Wooster Square and surrounding streets.
 Cordalie is also a member of the William Street Community Garden.
 She resides on Court Street with her husband, David.
 Her daughter, Charlotte Eliscu, has an apartment in the same building and also serves on the Association Board as well as the Wooster Square Conservancy board.